Master Services Agreement

 - Any loss arising from inaccurate or incomplete information provided by the Agency or its Agents

-- Outcomes of Transactions, including the failure of a Transaction to complete or the failure of any party to perform their obligations
+- Outcomes of Transactions, including the failure of a Transaction or any Tranche to complete or the failure of any party to perform their obligations

-- Loss arising from market movements, currency conversion rates, or fees charged by third parties
+- Loss arising from market movements, currency conversion rates, virtual asset conversion spreads, or fees charged by third parties

 - Tax consequences of any Transaction for any party